“The greatest thing in this world is not so much where we stand as in what direction we are moving.” – Johann Wolfgang von Goethe, German poet

 Candidates on their job hunt, especially at the interviewing stage, will greatly appreciate and recommend a company that keeps them promptly informed.
 Even if the candidate has not been selected, it is a good and respectable practice to inform them of the company’s decision.

-While inviting the candidate to join the company, it is a good practice to make them aware of the salary or compensation package they will be receiving for their position.
+While inviting the candidate to join the company, it is a good practice to make them aware of the salary or compensation package they will be receiving for their position, through a well-crafted job description.
 This not only builds trust and understanding but also promotes better communication between the candidate and the company.